 Dry Blast Wear Items

-There are four main components that you should check after about 400 hrs of dry blasting, or 2000 hrs of wet blasting.* They are:
+There are four main components that you should routinely check.
+They are:

 These can all be purchased as a package from our Online Store.